The Perfect Balance of Strategic, Analytical, and Creative Knowledge

 The online program consists of 10 courses (30 credits), each eight weeks long, culminating with a capstone course that allows you to apply everything you have learned to a project in your specific area of interest.
 Further focus your studies, and choose from two concentrations:

-American University is pleased to offer select students an Online Merit Scholarship of up to $10,000.
+American University is pleased to offer select students an Online Merit Scholarship, which is limited based on funds.
 Admitted students will be eligible for scholarship consideration based on academic credentials, professional experience, and exceptional leadership skills.

 Course Requirements (15 credit hours)